LieberInstitute/SPEAQeasy/README.md

 + `--fullCov`		Flag to perform full coverage analysis
 + `--small_test`	Uses sample files located in the test folder as input.
 Overrides the "--input" option.
 + `--force_trim`  Include this flag to perform triming on all inputs.
 By default, only inputs failing fastQC on the adapter content metric are trimmed.
++ `--use_salmon`  Include this flag to quantify transcripts with Salmon rather than the default of Kallisto.

 ### Manifest ###